 Your Options for Gum Grafting

 The gingival graft can be obtained in two ways: either your own tissue (taken from the palate) or donated dermal tissue (Allograft).
+Despite the differences between these two grafts, they achieve very much the same result.
+The differences lie in the patient's recovery process and invasiveness of the procedures themselves.

 The traditional treatment involves using the patient's own tissue.
 This technique often gives the best surgical outcomes.
 However, an additional surgery site can cause considerable discomfort and a longer healing time for the patient.
 Allografts are an attractive and less invasive alternative.
 It involves using donated dermal tissue.
 Recent advancements in Allografts have improved surgical outcomes and so considerably decreased patient post-up pain.
 We always use the most advanced products available for the best possible surgical outcomes.